 Jesus Lovera, MD and Blake Kovner, BS, Cognitive Impairment in multiple sclerosis, Current Neurological Neuroscience Report, 2012 Oct; 12(5): 618–627.

 Jesus Lovera 1, Alexander Ramos 2, Deidre Devier 3, Virginia Garrison 4, Blake Kovner 5, Tara Reza 6, Dennis Koop 7, William Rooney 8, Anne Foundas 9, Dennis Bourdette 10, Polyphenon E, Non-futile at Neuroprotection in Multiple Sclerosis but Unpredictably Hepatotoxic: Phase I Single Group and Phase II Randomized Placebo-Controlled Studies.
 Journal of Neurological Science, 2015 Nov 15;358(1-2):46-52

 Dr. Blake Kovner also participated in building an MRI database to see if brain atrophy is directly related to disease progression as measured by the Expanded Disability Status Scale (EDSS).
 She was trained as a Wheelchair Hatha Yoga Teacher.
-Now she teaches a deeply healing form of yoga called Rasayana, in conjunction with her Ayurvedic training and seamlessly incorporates all of this into her practice in Winston-Salem, North Carolina.
-(To learn more, visit her website DrBlakeKovnerND.com
+Now she teaches a deeply healing form of yoga called Rasayana. in conjunction with her Ayurvedic training, she incorporates all of these healing arts into her practice in Winston-Salem, North Carolina.
+(To learn more, visit her website at DrBlakeKovnerND.com